sholleman-cvet/AutoSaver/README.md

 ## Hotkeys
 * Alt + C to Change the target window to the focused window.
+* Alt + V to Show values of variables
 * Alt + X to Exit the script.

 ## Usage